 I am a journalist and photographer who has lived and worked across northern England, from the Tyne to the Mersey.

-I was born in Scotland, where I spent my early childhood, then later grew up in north-east England.
+I was born in Scotland, where I spent my early childhood, then later grew up in north-east England near Middlesbrough.
+I now live in Manchester.

 This blog explores subjects that particularly interest me on a personal basis.
-I’ve thought about how best to summarise the topics that are most likely to appear here and arrived at these themes: people and places, lives and causes, music and culture.
+I’ve thought about how best to summarise the topics that are most likely to appear here and chose these: people and places, lives and causes, music and culture.

-I’m especially interested in northern England, Scotland and Ireland, and other countries such as Italy and Spain, which have rich, diverse and sometimes volatile regional and national identities, culture, politics and histories.
+I’m especially interested in northern England, Scotland and Ireland, and other countries such as Italy and Spain, which have rich (and sometimes volatile) regional and national politics, culture and histories.
+Some of this blog will cover those themes,.

-But this blog will covers other topics too including music, art, design and entertainment.
+But there will be other topics too including music, art, design and entertainment.
+Music, the record industry and music media (physical and digital) really interest me.

-I was born in Scotland in 1968 and spent my early childhood in Wishaw, near Glasgow.
-I moved with my family to the north-east of England in 1974.
+I was born in Scotland and spent my early childhood in Wishaw, near Glasgow.
+I moved with my family to the north-east of England in the early 1970s.

 We moved to the Middlesbrough area, as did many other Scottish families with links to the steel industry, which was being restructured across the UK.
 Others went to areas such as Sheffield.

 So I grew up with a mix of English and Scottish influences.
 My mother is from Glasgow and my father from Inverness in the Highlands.
-This blog reflects some of those influences.
+The content on this blog reflects those and many other influences.

-Welsh, Cornish and Irish influences are there in Teesside too, often linked to the old ironstone mining and industries.
+In addition to Teesside’s Scottish links, there are plenty of Welsh, Cornish and Irish influences too, often linked to the old ironstone mining and iron and steel making industries.
 The surnames and local accents bear those influences.

 PHOTOGRAPHY & VISUAL ART